How Feedback and Talent Conversations Strengthen the Company?

 Strategy: focus Mark on his current performance while avoiding giving him new tasks or tasks and responsibilities that require new skills.

-The bottom line here is that talent conversations can be an effective way to reduce the shortage of talent in a company without having to hire new employees.
-Moreover, the fact that a company cares about the professional development of employees also increases their loyalty and an intention to stay.
+The bottom line here is that talent conversations can effectively reduce talent shortages in a company without hiring new employees.
+Moreover, the fact that a company cares about employees’ professional development also increases their loyalty and an intention to stay.

 Make Your Employees Feel Heard